 Your social security number MUST longer be used on our paperwork since we email the application to W5YI-VEC.
 Besides, do you REALLY want your Social Security Number going over the Internet via Email?

-Per the announcement above, FCC Reference Number (FRN) will soon be absolutely required by the FCC on NCVEC 605 forms.
+Per the announcement above, FCC Reference Number (FRN) is now absolutely required by the FCC on NCVEC 605 forms.
 You can search using various criteria to see if you have one, update it if needed, or register for your FRN if you don't have one at https://apps.fcc.gov/cores/userLogin.do

 Applicants are encouraged to keep taking successive exam elements until they fail one.
 A large percentage leave with more than they came in for and, at very least, it is a free look at the next test, even if you have not opened that book.